animal-tree/Writing-stuff/part2.md

 Anyway, that technology looks less like magic and more like lies.
 At that point, we have to consider whether it's possible to recharacterize.

-But what worries me actually is that much of it, despite being esteemed by the highest of the highest in our society, is unecessary.
+But what worries me actually is that much of it, despite being held in reverence by academic elite, is unnecessary.

 We can get by with solar.

-We might have to sacrifice Snickers bars, maybe, but most of what we want and need can be delivered with pure solar.
-Maybe some Elon-Musk shingles.
+We might have to sacrifice Snickers bars, maybe.
+But most of what we want and need can be delivered with pure solar + Maybe some Elon-Musk shingles.

 The point is, splitting the atom is a lot work.
 It also makes nature kind of ugly.
-Fusing it is even more work, and automating that is even further off.
-All that manpower and money and time could be used to gaurentee everyone everything: family and friends and home and love and food and drink and community and sex and oxytocin and spirit.
+Fusing it is even more work, and automating that is even farther off.
+All that manpower and money and personal cost could be used to guarentee everyone everything: family and friends and home and love and food and drink and community and sex and oxytocin and spirit.
 Magic.
 We could be giving ourselves magic.
 Today.
 We're powerful enough.